 Part 2: What are the Types of Sound Effects?

 Are you wondering how many types of audio effects in the world?
 There are four types of sound effects commonly used, Foley SFX, Ambience SFX, Electronic SFX, Hard, and Soft SFX.

 Foley SFX: produced in Foley Studio, whose artists frequently match their sounds to what is happening on screen.
 “It’s a weird blend of live performance and digital sound editing,” says Foley artist John Roesch.

-Ambience SFX: these are the sounds that fill the screen space, which create the sense of location or environment.
+Ambiance SFX: these are the sounds that fill the screen space, which create the sense of location or environment.
 For example, if you walk into a restaurant, you will hear the clatter of the silverware and the dishes.
-This kind of background noise will be changed as the given environment changed.
+This kind of background noise will be changed as the given environment changes.

 Electronic SFX: generated by instruments like synthesizers, keyboards, or plug-ins that create electronic-sounding effects.